|

 | |

-The FAA concurred with AOPA and
+The FAA concurred

-individuals who supported a rulemaking proposal that enables
+a rulemaking proposal that enables pilots

-pilots who medically qualify under BasicMed to act as required
+who medically qualify under BasicMed to

-crewmembers other than pilot in commandmore specifically
+pilot in commandmore specifically

 as safety pilots.